DavidMunozMartinez/karma-jasmine-angularjs/README.md

 ### Mocking dependencies on the fly

-What if we want to mock behavior for a specific test, we can also assign specific behavior for a single test on the fly by calling ```javascript var myOtherService = testBed.get('myOtherService'); ``` where "myOtherService will contain an instance of the jasmine spy object created internally for us to control and alter as we need.
+What if we want to mock behavior for a specific test, we can also assign specific behavior for a single test on the fly by calling ```var myOtherService = testBed.get('myOtherService'); ``` where "myOtherService" will contain an instance of the jasmine spy object created internally for us to control and alter as we need.